 Clay DO comes on line, “Mike Papa Alpha Dareena, Clay DO copies, Dareena sector One Four, grid Baker Eight.
 Forty plus snipers.
 Have two squads on hand and two in close support.
 Need UAV and combat support.
 Wait.”
 A few minutes to finish checking deployments, “Mike Papa Alpha, nearest ground support thirty plus away, nearest UAV support fifteen away, both at base.
 Can you hold as you are?
 Over.”

-Looking the situation over and sensing the enemy’s nervousness via his empathy, Gerry says, “Negative, situation too open and too many citizens nearby.
+Looking the situation over, and sensing the enemy’s nervousness via his empathy, Gerry says, “Negative, situation too open with too many citizens nearby.
 Send what support you can, will utilise alternative assistance.
 Out.”
 Clay DO looks at the Clay Comm supervisor and operator while they all wonder what alternative assistance he can mean.
-Meanwhile, Clay DO contacts the nearest Guards Base and has them send a company strength support force in full combat gear.
+Meanwhile Clay DO contacts the nearest Guards Base, and has them send a company strength support force in full combat gear.

 Gerry activates the radio, “Mike Papa Baker, Mike Papa Alpha.
-Join me, now!“ After the corporal acknowledges the order, he says, “Watchdog, Watchdog, Puppy needs blanket, now!
+Join me, now!“ After the Corporal acknowledges the order Gerry says, “Watchdog, Watchdog, Puppy needs blanket, now!
 Full support Puppy’s current location, sending beep.”
 He pushes a button to send a GPS location beep.
 All listening wonder what’s going on, because none of the call signs or code words mean a thing to them.